 - Deadline for applications is Wednesday 9 October 2019 at 5pm

 - Launch event will take place Tuesday 29 October in the evening on campus

 It is mandatory that selected mentees take part in the whole scheme which will run from 29th October 2019 to mid-June 2020.

 Please note this is a selection of this year’s mentors and not the comprehensive list:

 Amena has a BA in English Literature from The University of Warwick and a Masters of Public Administration from the LSE and is currently working as an International Adviser with the Department for International Development.

 Previous experiences in government include working on Brexit; assisting the Minister for Pensions; and supporting the Department for Business Energy and Industrial Strategy on their digital agenda.
 Before undertaking her Masters Amena worked in Jordan for HRH Prince Al Hassan bin Talal whilst studying Arabic

 Anazia graduated from LSE in 2014, with a BSc in Accounting and Finance.
-She is currently an Associate at KPMG Corporate Finance in the M&A team, working on a range of transactions.
+She started her career at KPMG Corporate Finance in the M&A team, working on a range of transactions.
+She is currently a Corporate Business Development Manager at Comcast NBCUniversal working on M&A / Strategy and most recently on the Sky transaction.
 Anazia is looking forward to supporting her mentee through the process of choosing their career path and hope to offer advice/tips she has learnt from her own experiences.

 Dinara studied Politics and German for her BA.
 She spent a year working for an NGO before completing her MSc at the LSE in Gender, Development and Globalisation.
 She studied part-time while working for a renewable energy start up.
 Upon completion of the MSc, Dinara started working for PwC and obtained the Chartered Accountant qualification.
 She is currently on a break before taking up a post with the Financial Conduct Authority as a Forensic Accountant.